-When circumstances have brought parties to the cusp of divorce, it often is difficult to imagine an amicably negotiated settlement.
+When circumstances have brought parties to the cusp of divorce, it often is difficult to imagine an amicably negotiated Connecticut divorce settlement agreement.
 However, this is exactly what might produce the best results, with the parties getting to determine what their goals and priorities are rather than leaving it to the judge to make arbitrary determinations.
 Settlement agreements do need to be approved by the court, but they are a binding and effective means of resolving a divorce before it drags out for years and consumes many resources.

 Once a settlement agreement has been reviewed, approved and signed by the court, it is a contract that is subject to all enforcement options, including the potential for a party to the agreement to be held in contempt of court for violations of the final divorce order.
 Before being approved, the agreement will need to be found to be fair and equitable, as well as in accordance with all relevant legal requirements.
 Working with an experienced divorce attorney will ensure that this happens.

-New York and Connecticut Settlement Agreements
+New York and Fairfield County, Connecticut Divorce Settlement Agreements

 New York courts, as with Connecticut, allow for parties to file for divorce based upon no-fault grounds.
 Parties who file for no-fault divorce must assert the marriage has been irretrievably broken for at least six months (in New York).
 In order to obtain the final divorce decree, the couple will need to resolve all matters, including property division, spousal support, child custody, support and visitation schedules.
 The parties can do this through agreement or they may have to go to court to have one or more issues determined by the judge.
 Once there is an agreement or court determination, the court will grant the no-fault divorce.